Toward Explainable Reasoning in 6G: A Proof of Concept Study on Radio Resource Allocation: Preliminaries

 The evolution toward 6G networks emphasizes the need for reliable AI.
 In this respect, the importance of XAI has been emphasized in ensuring critical services, enhancing security, and addressing resource allocation \cite{root, trustDL}.
 Explanation-guided learning (EGL) emerges as a promising \emph{in-hoc} paradigm, aiming to enhance model trustworthiness and performance by incorporating XAI-driven signals during training \cite{egl}.
 This approach offers a principled way to preserve model performance while ensuring explainability and reducing bias, thanks to its typical problem formulation,

-consisting of \textit{i)} the main loss term related to the prediction/action objective $\mathcal{L}_{Pred}$ of model $\mathcal{F}$, \textit{ii)} the loss supervising the model explanation $\mathcal{L}_{Exp}$ using masked dataset $\mathcal{M}$, where $\mathcal{X,Y}$ stand for the input features and predictions, respectively.
+consisting of \textit{i)} the main loss term related to the prediction/action objective $\mathcal{L}_{Pred}$ of model $\mathcal{F}$, where $\mathcal{F}$ denotes the model or function that maps the input features$\mathcal{X}$ to predictions $\mathcal{Y}$. \textit{ii)} the loss supervising the model explanation $\mathcal{L}_{Exp}$ using masked dataset $\mathcal{M}$, where $\mathcal{M}$ represents a masked version of the dataset, which is used in the explanation loss $\mathcal{L}_{Exp}$ and $\mathcal{X,Y}$ stand for the input features and predictions, respectively.
 The explanation loss makes use of the XAI raw attributions (e.g., SHAP and Integrated Gradients) or composite metrics such as \emph{confidence score, log-Odds, comprehensiveness, entropy} \cite{brik2023survey, tradeoff, egdrl} to control the trustworthiness of the AI model.
 These metrics, along with the predictions/actions, are iteratively exchanged between the \emph{explainer} and the model's \emph{optimizer} in a closed-loop fashion to guide the learning in run-time.
 In practice, the XAI feedback signal has various forms.
 It can measure the model trustworthiness via a KL divergence distance between original predictions and those emanating from an XAI-based masked dataset.
 Moreover, It can also be an extra reward signal in DRL \cite{SliceOps} or a logical reasoning term in neuro-symbolic AI formulations, as explained in the following.
 Finally, \textit{iii)} a recall constraint might be considered to enforce the desired fairness level \cite{fair}.